The Last Ship (musical): United Kingdom and Ireland

 In October 2017, it was announced The Last Ship would be embark on a UK and Ireland tour, beginning at Northern Stage in Newcastle upon Tyne 12 March 2018, closing 7 July 2018 at Lyric Theatre, part of The Lowry in Salford.
 The production features a new book by director Lorne Campbell.
 Notable casting included Joe McGann as Jackie White, Richard Fleeshman as Gideon Fletcher, Charlie Hardwick as Peggy White and Francess McNamee as Meg Dawson.
 Jimmy Nail had been due to reprise the role he created on Broadway of Jackie White, however negotiations stalled and his offer to perform on the tour was withdrawn.

 Toronto

-The show ran in Toronto, Ontario, at the Princess of Wales Theatre between 9 February and 24 March 2019.
+The show ran in Toronto, Ontario, at the Princess of Wales Theatre between 9 February and 24 March 2019 directed by Lorne Campbell.
 The production featured a new cast, including Sting as Jackie White.

 US tour

-The US tour of The Last Ship debuted on January 22 at the Ahmanson Theater in Los Angeles.
+The US tour of The Last Ship debuted on January 22 at the Ahmanson Theatre in Los Angeles.
 The musical then moved to San Francisco, opening on February 25 at the Golden Gate Theatre.
 The US tour, however, was then suspended due to the COVID-19 pandemic.
 The tour was scheduled to stop in Washington, D.C., Minneapolis, and Detroit through April 2020.